AlexSchedel/AlexSchedel-cs284a-writeups/proj4/index.md

 :------------:|:--------------:|:---------------------:
 ![Part 2](./images/t25.PNG) | ![Part 2](./images/t26.PNG) | ![Part 2](./images/t27.PNG)

 Notice that lower values of `ks` make the cloth more “jiggly” and behave more erratically, while high values make it appear stiffer.
-We can understand this phenomenon if we think about how `ks` is used in the simulation. `ks` is used in Hooke's law to generate a force described by the equation $k_s * (\lVertp_a - p_b\rVert - l)$.
+We can understand this phenomenon if we think about how `ks` is used in the simulation. `ks` is used in Hooke's law to generate a force described by the equation $k_s * (\lVert p_a - p_b\rVert - l)$.
 A larger value of `ks` will make for a larger force.
 This force is applied to the `PointMass`es within each `Spring` in order to stabilize it.
 As the force gets larger and larger, it will overpower other forces acting on the `PointMasses`, making them more and more rigid.

 Next we can change the `density` value.
 This produces results most notable when looking at the rest state of the cloth.